leekevinyg/react-tag-input/README.md

 * ``` npm run build-examples ```

-The output of the above command is what is running at https://leekevinyg.github.io/react-tag-input/.
+The output of the above command is what is running at the [interactive demo](https://leekevinyg.github.io/react-tag-input/).

 To build for an npm registry:

 * ``` npm run build ```.

-When this command is run, contents in the ```src/lib``` will be bundled and outputted to the ```dist``` folder.
+When this command is run, contents in the ```src/lib``` will be bundled and outputted to the ```dist``` folder, which can be deployed to an npm registry of your choice.